vibbits/training-material/topics/data-management-plans/tutorials/2-documenting-and-organizing-data/tutorial.md

 Units are important, and metadata field names need explanations in for instance a codebook or another document explaining names.
 If metadata field names are from a standard, these are explained in the standard.
 This saves you time and you can simply refer to the standard in your data.

 #### Metadata for Software
 Metadata might include information like the source code, location, contributors, licence, version, identifier, references and how to cite the software.
-(Source: Jiménez RC, Kuzak M, Alhamdoosh M *et al*.
-Four simple recommendations to encourage best practices in research software [version 1; peer review: 3 approved]. *F1000Research* 2017, 6:876 [https://doi.org/10.12688/f1000research.11407.1](https://doi.org/10.12688/f1000research.11407.1))
+(Jiménez 2017)

 #### Useful links to metadata standards: